hiimmrdave/hiimmrdavedotcom/content/blog/fda-api-project.md

 ## Using the data

 After the data for each drug in the pharmacy is saved, I need to build the anesthetic plan.
 The only piece of patient data that the computer needs is the patient's weight.
-Everything else I'll ask for is for reference and recordkeeping.
+Everything else I'll ask for is for reference and record-keeping.
 The interface will allow the selection of any of the stored drugs, calculate the weight-based dose, and present a summary of the plan in a printable format.

 First, select which drugs to use from the previously saved information.